There’s a world of light dawning outside my window.

 For a while, we just watch the surf.
 The fishing boat is all but gone.

-“You don’t remember I said that, huh?” he then adds, as if this is our little shared secret and now we have a bond forever.
+“You don’t remember I said that?”
+He adds it as if this is our little shared secret and now we have a bond forever.

-“I do have one edge over you, though,” Dale adds mischievously and leans slightly closer.
+He leans closer.
+“I do have one edge over you, though.”

 “Oh, and what pray tell is that?”

-“I’m a certified beach bum now,” he says and blinks.
+“I’m a certified beach bum now.”
+He blinks.
 “Living here, serving drinks – taking life as it comes.
 So before you move on to Guatemala – it was Guatemala, right? – “

 “So I should be ashamed I didn’t exchange my college degree for a diploma in making cocktails?”